Kairotic/tanglebots/guide/guide.md

 ## Reading sensors from the outside world

 Let's use a microswitch to spin the cat in the right window.
-The the blocks are organised in the library by colour, which should help you find them.
+The blocks are organised in the library by colour, which should help you find them.
 Click on the green flag to test it works.